Hearing restoration research and finding a cure for hearing loss

-All scientific research conducted at Ear Science Institute Australia aims to enhance the lives of people living with ear and hearing disorders.
+Our hearing loss & hearing restoration research strives to enhance the lives of people living with ear and hearing disorders.

-We provide the foundation of knowledge for the Institute, our team includes scientific disciplines such as biochemistry, microbiology, physiology, and pharmacology, and involves laboratory studies with cell cultures, animal studies or physiological experiments.
+The Hearing Therapeutics group provides the foundation and basic science knowledge for the Institute, our team includes scientific disciplines such as biochemistry, microbiology, physiology, and pharmacology and involves laboratory studies with cell cultures, lab studies and physiological experiments.

 Our basic science or Hearing Therapeutics team works in close collaboration with the Brain and Hearing Team and the clinicians in Lions Hearing clinic, extending their investigations into behavioural and social sciences as well, which have significant relevance for ear and hearing health.

-This ground-breaking device, which acts as a full or partial artificial eardrum, will increase the success rate of surgery for patients and optimise healing.
+This ground-breaking device, which acts as a whole or partial artificial eardrum, will increase the success rate of surgery for patients and optimise healing.